ddamico/nightscout-graphql-server/README.md

 # Nightscout GraphQL Server

 Very basic toy project that intends to connect to a Nightscout data store, and then expose the store's entries with a graphql API.
-Not supported, not officially affiliated with the Nightscout project.
+Not supported, not affiliated with the Nightscout project.

+## JS version
+Make sure to add a `.env` in `js/src/` containing the key `MDB_CONNECTION_STRING`.
+You can also add `SERVER_PORT` if you want to run on a specific port.

+No build or other tasks atm, this project is just for the sake of providing a sample gql endpoint for a different project.

+## Ruby version
+Nothing yet!

 ## TODO
-* mock up with
-* stand up connection to data store (use read-only user)
-* pull in gql
-* build endpoint
-    * build schema
+* JS
-    * ???
+    * tests
-    * profit
+* RUBY
-* reimplement on graphql-ruby, need to take a closer look at that
+    * reimplement on graphql-ruby, need to take a closer look at that anyhow so let's try it